mimimimi2002/googleSTEP/week2/README.md

 # Homework1
 ## Overview
 Implement hash function.
 We have a hashmap table(bucket) with the size of 97 as default.
 Each bucket holds a linked list that stores a pair of key and value which has the same calculated hash.
-This calculated by our own hash_function and get the index of bucket by the remainder when divided by the bucket size.
+This is calculated by our own hash_function and get the index of bucket by the remainder when divided by the bucket size.

 `index = hash_function(key) % bucket_size`

 ## Resize Hash Table
-Hash map has a issue with memeory where if the items are almost full of hash map, increase the size of hashmap and if the items only take up small amout of hash map, decrease the sisze of hashmap.
+Hash map needs a flexibility with memeory where if the items are almost full of hash map, increase the size of hashmap and if the items only take up small amout of hash map, decrease the size of hashmap.
-This time, I implement this by increasing the size when the number of items takes up 70 % of bucket size and decreasing the size when it takes up 30 % of bucket size.
+This time, I implemented this by increasing the size when the number of items takes up 70 % of the bucket size and decreasing the size when it takes up 30 % of bucket size.

 ## Hash function
 Hash function calculates the hash number which is a number that represents the key.